-Members of the prior year’s ABA National Moot Court Team give a problem (often a modified version of a problem from the national competition) and have applicants write a brief and present an oral argument based on the problem.
+The coach(es) create a tryout problem and have applicants write a brief based on the problem.
 The selection process begins early in the fall semester because the team must be in place by early November.

 What to Expect

-The ABA releases the national competition problem one to two weeks before Thanksgiving.
-Briefs are due around mid January.
+The ABA releases the national competition problem in early or mid-November.
+Briefs are due in early January.
 The regional oral argument competition occurs in four or five venues around the country during late February or early March; teams usually get their first or second choice of venue.
 For teams that survive the regionals, the national oral competition is held in Chicago in April.